The EU drone regulations have brought us the...

 PDRA-S: The STS for non-certified drones

-If you want to fly a drone without a C5 or C6 CE class in an STS scenario, you can use a PDRA-S (e.g. PDRA-S01 or -S02).
+If you want to fly a drone without a C5 or C6 CE class in an STS scenario, you use a PDRA-S (e.g. PDRA-S01 or -S02).
 Obviously, the application is somewhat more complex than for a real STS.
 Nevertheless, the time required is very limited.

 PDRA-G: Template for frequently occurring missions